 Going to camp in Jamestown fostered even more my fascination with words..
 I met my first boy friend there the summer I was 13.

 To me, the greatest pleasure of writing is not what it's about, but the inner music that words make.

 — Truman Capote

 Please watch Fantasia...for me it expresses musically the complexity that I feel about the interrelationships of words.

-It is an amazing presentation of classical music that you will feel as if you are experiencing for the first time.
+It is an amazing presentation of classical music that will feel immerse in a land of wonder.

 An Endless Symphony

 Closing a group of paragraphs, somehow signaling that all that needs to be said has occurred often leaves me feeling..... 'not quite.'
 How they entangle one another calls to mind Fantastia....do you know that Disney movie?
 If not you really must give it a look see.